Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

 One of the most famous and used symbols of ancient Egypt and the world.
-It’s a cross with a looped top in a key- like a shape, which represents eternal life, the morning sun, purifying, the life-giving power of water, clairvoyance and the union of opposites like earth and heaven and male and female (Isis and Osiris).
+It’s a cross with a looped top in a key- like a shape, which represents eternal life, the morning sun, purifying, the life-giving power of water, clairvoyance, and the union of opposites like earth and heaven and male and female (Isis and Osiris).

-Known as “The Backbone of Osiris”, It represents strength and stability and linked to Osiris god of the underworld and Ptah god of creation which makes it a symbol for resurrection and eternal life.
+Known as “The Backbone of Osiris”, It represents strength and stability and is linked to the Osiris god of the underworld and Ptah god of creation which makes it a symbol for resurrection and eternal life.

 Ancient Egyptian believed the Djed pillar was the combination of four pillars that held the four corners of the earth.